scallyw4g/bonsai/bugs.md

+# April 30 2020 - 2:00 - closed - EatEntireLine when cursor is not where I thought
+* stream-state
+* parsing
+This is the second time I've had this bug, which I recognized right away this time, however the first it took me quite a while to find.
+The problem arises when calling Eat(Line|Until|Between) when the At pointer of the parser is in an unexpected place.
+This happens primarily when doing lookahead, validating the input text, then deciding that it's fine to ignore it.
+At this point it's a good idea to require the input text that's been validated, then the cursor is in a known-good configuration.
+It's difficult to imagine how to prevent this sort of error.
+One solution might be to remember on the parser if the last operation was a Peek(), and warn in debug mode when calling one of the above functions in that case.. ?
+If I hit this bug again I'll do something about it.

 # Feb 13 2020 - 0:40 - closed - Issue with calling RequireToken in too many places
 * stream-state
 * parsing